The Hunger

 Story & Plot Summary: The Hunger

-Quick Plot Summary: The Hunger is a Horror, Drama film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1983, The Hunger is a Horror, Drama film directed by Tony Scott.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Catherine Deneuve.

 Story Breakdown